Common name: Grape Hyacinth, Armenian Grape Hyacinth

 Flowering: Flowers early spring.

-Commonly cultivated as ornamentals in cooler regions, recorded as naturalized in A.C.T., Cooma and Lidsdale districts.
+Commonly cultivated as ornamentals in cooler regions, recorded as naturalized in A.C.T., Cooma and Lidsdale districts and Blayney in NSW.

 NSW subdivisions: *CT, *ST